Inrigger rowing boats

 Inrigger touring rowing boat

-In addition to the oar boats, Baumgarten also offers a double three with cox Thanks to its extremely high stub riggerss, this boat gets through the waves almost as well as an inrigger two, but it is almost twice as fast.
+In addition to the oar boats, Baumgarten also offers a double three with cox Thanks to its extremely high stub outriggers, this boat gets through the waves almost as well as an inrigger two, but it is almost twice as fast.

 Inrigger 3x+ rowing boat at the end of the Telemark Canal